slaclab/smurf-server-scripts/docker_scripts/README.md

 A development system is formed by a pysmurf server and a pysmurf client.
 For firmware development systems, the pysmurf server contains the pysmurf server application, while the firmware files are provided by the user by adding them in a folder called **fw** in the release folder.

 The server runs in the [pysmurf-server-base docker](https://github.com/slaclab/pysmurf), and pysmurf runs in the the [pysmurf-client docker](https://github.com/slaclab/pysmurf).
+As both of these images are released together, the user only needs to specify one version number, which will be used for both images.

 To release a firmware development system, use **type = system-dev-fw**, with the following arguments: